- Category: Renewables

 - Project type: Project

-Beatrice Offshore Windfarm Limited (BOWL) is the joint venture partnership formed between SSE Renewables (75%) and Repsol Nuevas Energias UK (25%).
-In February 2009 we were awarded an exclusivity agreement by the Crown Estate to develop the Beatrice Offshore Wind Farm in Scottish Territorial Waters.
+Beatrice Offshore Windfarm Limited (BOWL) is the partnership formed between SSE Renewables (40%), Copenhagen Infrastructure Partners (35%) and Repsol Nuevas Energias UK (25%).

-The site is located in the Outer Moray Firth on the north-western point of the Smith Bank.
-It is approximately 13.5km from the Caithness coastline.
-The development site will cover an approximate area of 131.5km².
+The site is located in the Outer Moray Firth on the north-western point of the Smith Bank, 13.5km from the Caithness coastline at the closest point.

 Onshore Electricity Transmission Works Public Exhibitions